 Hidradenitis suppurativa typically affects specific areas of the body where skin touches the skin, such as the:

 - Inner thighs

-It may also affect other areas of the body, particularly in later stages of the disease.
-For example, severe cases may the exhibit spread of the abscesses to the neck, waistband, legs, sides, back or face.
+This skin condition may also affect other areas of the body, particularly in later stages of the disease.
+For example, severe cases may the exhibit spread of the abscesses to the neck, waistband, legs, sides, back, or face.

-Hidradenitis supportiva usually begins with the development of a small, single lesion in one region.
+Hidradenitis suppurativa usually begins with the development of a small, single lesion in one region of the body.
 This may resolve spontaneously within about a month, or it may rupture and leak pus.

 Subsequent lumps typically appear in the surrounding region and the size of the new lumps may increase, particularly if the condition is not adequately managed.
 Narrow channels underneath the skin known as sinus tracts can also form, which ooze pus when ruptured.

-- Hurley stage 3: many abscesses throughout the body and a network or sinus tracts under the skin, with evidence of scarring and pus leaking.
+- Hurley stage 3: Many abscesses throughout the body and a network of sinus tracts under the skin, with evidence of scarring and pus leaking.